 The one thing that will increase your chance of surviving in these circumstances is an emergency car kit.

-If you’re planning on traveling with your family over the holiday’s, I encourage you to create a winter weather emergency car `kit.
+If you’re planning on traveling with your family over the holiday’s or anytime this winter, I encourage you to create a winter weather emergency car `kit.
 It could mean the difference between life and death for you and your family.

 23 Must Haves In Your Winter Weather Emergency Car Kit